 This movie wasn’t bad at all.
 There were plenty of enjoyable scenes.
 It’s just that it didn’t come close to reaching its potential.

 Don’t miss your favorite movie moments because you have to pee or need a snack.
 Use the RunPee app (Androidor iPhone) when you go to the movies.
-We have Peetimes for all wide release films every week, including Dune, No Time To Die, and coming soon The Eternals.
+We have Peetimes for all wide release films every week, including Madam Web, One Love, Argylle, I.S.S., and coming soon DUNE part II and many others.
 We have literally thousands of Peetimes—from classic movies through today’s blockbusters.
 You can also keep up with movie news and reviews on our blog, or by following us on Twitter @RunPee.
-If there's a new film out there, we've got your bladder covered.